Chōshi Electric Railway Line: Rolling stock

 In 2007, it was announced that former Keio 3000 series stainless steel EMUs converted to 2-car sets would be purchased to replace the three vintage 700 and 800 series cars still in operation.
 This plan was however cancelled due to the cost of converting the 1,500 V DC cars to 600 V DC operation.
-Instead, two pairs of former Iyo Railway 800 series EMU cars were purchased in 2009, and these entered service in July 2010 following conversion work, becoming the 2000 series.
+Instead, two pairs of former Iyotetsu 800 series EMU cars were purchased in 2009, and these entered service in July 2010 following conversion work, becoming the 2000 series.

-In September 2015, a two-car 700 series EMU was purchased from the Iyo Railway for 1.3 million yen.
+In September 2015, a two-car 700 series EMU was purchased from Iyotetsu for ¥1.3 million.
 The train entered service on the line in March 2016, following repainting into a two-tone blue livery.